Georgia Wildlife Resources Division

 Falconry Study Guide

-Joint Federal / State Falconry Permit Application
+Joint Federal/State Falconry Permit Application

-Joint Federal / State Falconry RENEWAL Application
+Joint Federal/State Falconry RENEWAL Application

 Falco peregrinus was federally delisted in 1999 and the U.S. Fish and Wildlife Service allowed for the limited take of nestling peregrines in the western U.S. beginning in 2001.
-More recently, the Fish and Wildlife Service along with the Atlantic, Mississippi and Central Flyway councils approved the limited take of “passage” peregrines in the eastern U.S. These falcons are first-year northern, or Arctic, peregrines that breed in northern Canada and Alaska and southern Greenland, migrate along the eastern coast during the fall, and winter in Central and South America.
+More recently, the Fish and Wildlife Service along with the Atlantic, Mississippi and Central Flyway councils approved the limited take of “passage” peregrines in the eastern U.S. These are first-year northern, or Arctic, peregrines that breed in northern Canada and Alaska and southern Greenland, migrate through the eastern U.S. during the fall, and winter in Central and South America.
 The northern population is much larger than the less migratory eastern population found in the eastern U.S.

 In the U.S., peregrine falcons were listed under the Endangered Species Conservation Act in 1970 after populations hit a DDT-induced low.
 But peregrines recovered, thanks in part to falconers, who contributed expertise and captive-reared birds.